smalljobs/smalljobs/README.md

 * Sendgrid - as smtp server.
 You should provide SENDGRID_USERNAME and SENDGRID_PASSWORD.
 * Devise - used for authentication.
 Secret key and pepper are stored as DEVISE_SECRET and DEVISE_PEPPER
 * Scout - for monitoring.
 Scout APM key is stored as SCOUT_KEY.

+## Authors

+* **Michael Kessler** - *Initial Prototype* (R.I.P)
+* **Verein SmallJobs** - Final development of smalljobs

+## Version
+* Version 0.X - Live since Autumn 2017

+## License

+This project is licensed under the GNU Affero General Public License 3 ([GNU AGPL 3](https://www.gnu.org/licenses/agpl-3.0.html)) - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments

+* R.I.P Michael Kessler (2015), a wonderful Character and amazing monster of a programmer who did the imlemented the Prototype in an amazing Quality.
+* [Verein SocialBox](http://socialbox.ch) (Mich Wyser) - for starting the project as an Open-Source Alternative
+* Prix GÃ©nÃ©ration / AXA Winterthur for financing the Startup of SmallJobs
+* tatentraeger.ch - for finishing the developing and integration it into the JugendInfo-App and sending it into reality